crowsonkb/style-transfer-pytorch/README.md

 Python 3.8+ is required (it may work on 3.7 but has not been tested).

 [PyTorch](https://pytorch.org) is required: follow [their installation instructions](https://pytorch.org/get-started/locally/) before proceeding.
+If you do not have an Nvidia GPU, select None for CUDA.
+PyTorch packages for CUDA versions lower than yours will work, but select the highest you can.

 To install `style-transfer-pytorch`, first clone the repository, then run the command: